damaxwell/siple/docs/tutorial/nonlinear.rst

 .. image:: coeff_sol.png

+The script supports using three different algorithms for solving the inverse problem.
+The nonlinear conjugate gradient algorithm is the default, and is selected explicitly with :data:`--algorithm nlcg`.
+Use :data:`--algorithm sd`
+or :data:`--algorithm ign` for the steepest descent and incomplete Gauss-Newton algorithms.

 The |siple| library classes support a basic parameter mechanism for supporting the myriad parameters that are associated with a numerical method.